mmehrtens/VeeamHub-powershell/BR-Check-SLA/README.md

 2022.12.09 | initial release
-2023.08.07 | added support for VBR v12 job type "PerVMParentBackup" (new backup chain format of v12) 2023.11.13 | fixed a bug which lead to restore points being ignored when a job was changed to target a different repository
+2023.08.07 | added support for VBR v12 job type "PerVMParentBackup" (new backup chain format of v12) 2023.11.13 | fixed a bug which lead to restore points being ignored when a job was changed to target a different repository 2024.01.22 | replaced usage of obsolete method 'GetTargetVmInfo()' with property 'AuxData' to determine vSphere VM-IDs (this might NOT work with VBR versions prior to 12.1)

 <!-- referenced links -->
 [Veeam Backup & Replication]: https://www.veeam.com/vm-backup-recovery-replication-software.html